-The Gale Center is OPEN!
+The Gale Center is CLOSED until further notice.

 You are living through historic events.
 The Gale Center is collecting personal narratives, images, and (when safe to do so) reusable masks for its upcoming exhibit, Reconnecting.
 Reconnecting will share our community’s stories and images to create a snapshot of life during quarantine.

 We invite you to share your story with the community and make sure that this important time in history becomes part of South Jordan’s Gale Center museum.
 Submissions for personal narratives and images are open.
 Dates for donation and lending of masks to be announced.

 *Submissions will become part of the Gale Center’s collection, and may be used in whole or in part for exhibitions and marketing purposes.